averyhiebert/groundstation/documentation/overview.md

 The receiver on the ground station should be a Software Defined Radio (SDR) stick similar to the Realtek RTL2838 (which we use).
 [Here](http://www.rtlsdr.com/2012/04/rtlsdr-compatibility-list/) is a list of possibly compatible hardware.
-This is sessentially a little USB dongle, originally designed for receiving digital TV, that can also receive a variety of radio frequencies.
+This is essentially a little USB dongle, originally designed for receiving digital TV, that can also receive a variety of radio frequencies.

 The SDR stick should be attached to an antenna.
 Most will come with a small antenna that works fine